MekAkUActOR/RowHammer/Paper Review/EDL__2019__Trap-Assisted-DRAM-Row-Hammer-Effect.md

 ## Summary

-This paper conducted 3D TCAD **simulations** to explore the fundamental mechanism of RowHammer effect in DRAM at the level of semiconductor and circuit.
-They constructed a 3D DRAM structure consisting of two cells with saddle-fin, buried metal word-line, sharing the same active area and a common bit-line, with dimensions close to a typical 2y nm node.
+This paper conducted 3D TCAD (Technology Computer-Aided Design) **simulations** to explore the fundamental mechanism of RowHammer effect in DRAM at the level of semiconductor and circuit.
+They constructed a 3D DRAM structure consisting of two cells with saddle-fin, buried metal word-line, sharing the same active area and a common bit-line, with dimensions close to a typical 2y nm node (means nodes using 20~29 nm technology).
 The paper placed single trap at different positions in their TCAD model to find the different RowHammer effects at different positions, through which the paper explained the mechanism of trap-assisted RowHammer effect.
 Conclusions are as follows:

 - The mechanism of trap-assisted row hammer effect consists of two processes: a) trap charge capture and emission and b) subsequent carrier migration towards victim node to discharge its capacitance.
 - A deeper bit-line junction mitigates row hammer effect, since it intercepts more electron carriers during migration.
-- Trap-assisted row hammer effect reaches maximum around room temperature and decreases at either lower or elevated temperature.
+- Trap-assisted row hammer effect reaches maximum around room temperature (300°K) and decreases at either lower or elevated temperature.
 - Feature size scaling aggravates the row hammer effect.